Cit Bank vs Marcus By Goldman Sachs

 Summary of CIT Bank vs. Marcus by Goldman Sachs

-As of July 15, 2025 CIT Bank offers an APY of 4.00% for its Platinum Savings account, compared to Marcus by Goldman Sachs's 3.65% APY for its Marcus Online Savings Account account.
+As of September 22, 2025 CIT Bank offers an APY of 4.00% for its Platinum Savings account, with a minimum balance of $5,000, compared to Marcus by Goldman Sachs's 3.65% APY for its Marcus Online Savings Account, with a minimum balance of $0.

 CIT Bank yields $35 more than Marcus by Goldman Sachs on a $10,000 balance after one year.
 CIT Bank pays $400, while Marcus by Goldman Sachs pays $365 - an APY advantage for CIT Bank.